dcunited001/dcunited001.github.io/_posts/2017-06-05-international-trends-2020-universal-basic-income.md

 Of course, there is no actual connection between the two.
-But without needing to understanding the connection, a computer can identify seemingly uncorrelated variables which can be use to construct an approximate solution.
+But without needing to understanding the connection, a computer can identify seemingly uncorrelated variables which can be used to construct an approximate solution.
 The more data and the more proficient the training, the more accurately its construction of approximated solutions can be leveraged.